ChristianMontecchiani/ChatGPT-Failure/README.md

 ## 5. Abstraction

 ChatGPT still lacks the human ability to **abstract**.
-We as human have the ability to abstract representations from vaired experiences, generalizinf and flexibly transfering experiences and knowledge between contexts, which can facilitate reasoning, problem solving and learning across many domains. ([Abstraction Article])
+We as human have the ability to abstract representations and  manipulating symbols.
+Abstraction can facilitate reasoning, problem solving and learning across many domains.
+Adapted from ([Abstraction Article])

 ## 6. Emotional Limitation

-### TO DO: Explain this part
+The capability of understanding when a discussion becomes/is emotionally hurting for the person interacting with and it is modified/stopped accordingly.